+Searching for jobs for people with anxiety and depression?
 What better way to set the parameters of your work than by becoming your own boss?

 There are many different ways to approach self-employment.
 Essentially, you’ll be creating a career where you’re hired on a per-project consultancy or freelance basis.